DylanAKing/OpenVPN-Installer/README.md

 If you have made it to this point and the script exitted showing the status as "active (running)"\
-you are ready to add clients just run the provided management scripts and follow their prompts.
+you are ready to add clients just run the provided management scripts and follow their prompts. after you have generated a profile import it to your client and you should be able to connect.

 To add a user: